16th July 2022

 View Larger Map

 Starts at 8.30 am from the car park at Usha Gap.
-We will be performing kit checks and anyone failing to have full kit will be unable to start the race.
+We will be performing spot checks and anyone failing to have sensible kit will be unable to start the race.

 The start area is 1.5 miles from the car park and race HQ, a perfect warm up distance!
 Runners will be advised to move towards the start line from 9.15 am along the marked route to the start.